 Overview

-Show accessibility signals, certifications, statements, and optional Lighthouse fallback scores directly in search results.
+Show accessibility signals, public records, and statements in Google and Bing search results.

-Accesserty Signal is a lightweight browser extension that helps people review accessibility-related signals before opening a website.
-On Google and Bing search results, it can show indicators for supported accessibility certification records, known accessibility statements, Accesserty ALLY active maintenance signals, and optional Lighthouse accessibility scores when no trusted signal is available.
-It also provides a simple way to report accessibility or usability barriers on the current page without creating an account.
-Key features: - Shows accessibility-related signals in Google and Bing search results. - Highlights supported public accessibility certification records. - Shows known accessibility statement links when available. - Highlights Accesserty ALLY websites that indicate active accessibility maintenance. - Uses Lighthouse accessibility scores only as an optional fallback. - Lets users report accessibility or usability barriers from the current page.
+Accesserty Signal helps people identify accessibility-related signals before opening a website, directly from Google and Bing search results.
+It adds clear indicators for Accesserty ALLY active maintenance signals, supported public accessibility certification, recognition, award, or badge records, and known accessibility statements.
+Signal also lets users report accessibility or usability barriers on the current page without creating an account.
+What it helps with: - See accessibility signals while reviewing Google or Bing search results. - Identify supported public accessibility signal records when available. - Find known accessibility statements before opening a website. - Report accessibility or usability barriers on the current page.
 Search result annotations run locally in the browser.
-Feedback reports send selected issue types, the current page URL, browser user agent, and optional contact email to Accesserty for review.
+Feedback reports send the selected issue types, current page URL, browser user agent, optional contact email, and the public accessibility signal context visible for that page, such as ALLY, certification, or statement status, to Accesserty so reported barriers can be reviewed.

 0 out of 5No ratings